How to Match Your Qualifications to a Job

 Review your existing resume and make sure that you have incorporated as many statements about the preferred qualifications for the job as possible.
 List the highest priority phrases at the beginning of your descriptions to get the most attention.

 If you have a couple of jobs which are more qualifying than others, you might develop a lead category towards the top of your resume like "Related Experience" (if they are not your most recent jobs).
+Take a few minutes to update the descriptions of the jobs you've held.
+Jazzing up your resume job descriptions can make your resume much more impressive.

 Some candidates will have clusters of experiences which correspond to key qualifications.
 Take the example where writing and event planning are highly qualifying for a particular job.